-Guy Moxey has spent his entire career in the power semiconductor industry with various roles in applications, product marketing and product line management.
+Guy Moxey has spent his entire career in the power semiconductor industry with roles in applications, product marketing, product line management and business unit leadership.
 His career has included employment at International Rectifier, Siliconix and Fairchild Semiconductor.
-Mr Moxey currently serves as the Senior Director of Power Products for Wolfspeed.
-He has authored numerous technical papers and application notes and received his B.Eng (Hons) in electrical/electronic engineering from the University of Brighton and his MSc in power electronics from the University of Birmingham.
+Mr Moxey currently serves as the Senior Director of Power Marketing for Wolfspeed.
+He received his B.Eng (Hons) in electrical/electronic engineering from the University of Brighton and his MSc in power electronics from the University of Birmingham.

 Stephen has over 25 years of experience in the power semiconductor and power supply industries worldwide.
 Prior to joining Navitas in 2015, Stephen served as VP of the VI Chip product line at Vicor, creating over $200M in revenue with blue chip server, telecom, industrial and defense companies.
 Prior to that. he was with Motorola, Philips (NXP) and International Rectifier.
 Stephen holds a B.Eng (Hons) in Electrical & Electronic Engineering from Manchester University (UK) and an MBA in Global Marketing & Strategy from the UCLA Anderson School of Management.
 Stephen hold several patents in power semiconductors, is a Chartered Engineer and is on the Board of Directors for the Power Source Manufacturers’ Association, after serving as president and chairman.

 Marco Palma joined EPC in 2019, where he is Director of motor drives systems and applications.
 He has over 20 years of experience in motor control power electronics ranging from switches to gate drivers, controllers, and algorithms.
-For International Rectifier, Marco worked on the smallest 13 kW fully integrated and programmable motor drive power modules in 2002, the first industrial sensor-less FOC controller IC in 2004, and the smallest 100 W, fully integrated fan drive module in 2009.
+For International Rectifier, Marco worked on the smallest 13 kW fully integrated and programmable motor drive power module in 2002, the first industrial sensor-less FOC controller IC in 2004, and the smallest 100 W, fully integrated fan drive module in 2009.
 For Infineon technologies, he worked on the smallest programmable 100 W fully integrated motor control power module in 2018.
 He is the author of several articles and patents in the field of motor control.
-Marco earned his Master of Science degree from Politecnico di Torino and an MBA from Bocconi Management School, Milano.
+Marco earned his Master of Science degree from Politecnico di Torino and his Master of Business Administration from Bocconi Management School, Milano.

-Rob Rhoades is the Co-Founder, President and CTO of X-trinsic.
+Dr. Robert Rhoades is the Co-Founder, President and CTO of X-trinsic, a technology company providing wafer processing services and wafer reclaim to the Silicon Carbide (SiC) market.
 He earned a Ph.D. in Electrical Engineering from the University of Illinois in 1992.
-His background includes Oak Ridge National Laboratory, Motorola and Solution Technology.
+His background includes 2 years at Oak Ridge National Laboratory researching high density plasma technology followed by 3 years at Motorola as a senior process engineer leading the early efforts to bring CMP into manufacturing.
+In 1997, he joined a small slurry company, Solution Technology, Inc, which was later acquired by Rodel, Inc (now part of Dupont).
+During five years at Rodel, he led the global process team and managed multiple applications labs in the USA and Asia.
 In 2002, Dr. Rhoades joined Entrepix as CTO and helped launch a new business model providing process and equipment services for customers using CMP for everything from R&D prototypes through volume production on virtually any material.
 In 2017, he joined Revasum, a polisher and grinder OEM based in San Luis Obispo, CA, where he served as CTO and led development efforts for advanced polishing and grinding equipment, particularly focused on ultrahard materials such as silicon carbide.
 Dr. Rhoades is a named inventor on more than 12 patents or patent applications and has authored more than 110 technical publications and conference presentations.

-Victor Veliadis received the B.S. degree from the National Technical University of Athens Greece in 1990, and the M.S. and Ph.D. degrees in Electrical and Computer engineering from Johns Hopkins University, Baltimore, MD, USA, in 1992 and 1995, respectively.
-He is the Chief Executive and CTO of PowerAmerica, which is a U.S Department of Energy WBG power electronics Manufacturing Institute.
-In this role, he manages an annual budget in excess of $30 million that he strategically allocates to over 35 industrial and University projects to accelerate WBG manufacturing, workforce development, job creation, and clean energy.
-He is also an ECE Professor at NCSU and an IEEE Fellow and IEEE EDS Distinguished Lecturer.
-He has given over 70 invited presentations/tutorials, and keynotes at major conferences in India, Korea, China, Europe and the U.S. He has 27 issued U.S. patents, 6 book chapters, and over 120 peer-reviewed technical publications.
-Prior to entering academia and taking an executive position at Power America in 2016, he spent 21 years in the semiconductor industry where his work included design, fabrication, and testing of 1-12 kV SiC SITs, JFETs, MOSFETs, Thyristors, JBS and PiN diodes, and GaN devices for military radar amplifiers, as well as financial and operations management of a commercial semiconductor fab.
+Dr. Victor Veliadis is Executive Director and CTO of PowerAmerica, which is a U.S Department of Energy WBG power electronics Manufacturing Institute.
+Victor manages an annual budget in excess of $30 million that he strategically allocates to over 35 industrial and University projects to accelerate WBG manufacturing, workforce development, job creation, and clean energy.
+Victor is an IEEE Fellow and Distinguished Lecturer, and an ECE Professor at NCSU.
+He has 27 issued U.S. patents, 6 book chapters, and over 120 peer-reviewed technical publications.
+Prior to entering academia and taking an executive position at Power America in 2016, he spent 21 years in the semiconductor industry where his work included design, fabrication, and testing of 1-12 kV SiC SITs, JFETs, MOSFETs, Thyristors, and JBS and PiN diodes, GaN devices for military radar amplifiers, as well as financial and operations management of a commercial semiconductor fab.